brycewray/hugo-site/content/posts/2020/02/so-much-for-heroes.md

   <span class="caption">Image: <a href="https://pixabay.com/users/evondue-4996403/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2224800">evondue</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2224800">Pixabay</a></span>
 ---

-**Update, 2021-03-12**: A few months later, I [reinstated the hero images](/posts/2020/05/thousand-words-indeed).
+**Update**: A few months later, I [reinstated the hero images](/posts/2020/05/thousand-words-indeed).
 Nearly a year after the original post, [I decided](/posts/2021/01/leaner-new-look) to drop them again.
-Then, today, I brought them back in a reduced form---basically, **featured** images *vs.* **hero** images---that is reminiscent of this site's earliest days.
-All that zigging and zagging notwithstanding, I am leaving this in place for archival purposes as well as for the sake of [transparency](/posts/2019/10/otoh).
+Still, I am leaving this in place for archival purposes as well as for the sake of [transparency](/posts/2019/10/otoh).
 In addition, you may find some value in the discussion herein concerning image processing.
 {.yellowBox}

 Who needs heroes?
 Not this site, I've decided.